Akai Ito (horse): Background

 Akai Ito is a brown mare bred by her owner, Koji Oka's Tsuji Bokujo.
 She was sent into training with Kazuya Nakatake.
 Akai Ito is a large thoroughbred mare, weighing more than 510 kg in her racing career.

 She was from the first crop of foals sired by Kizuna whose wins included the Tokyo Yushun, Prix Niel and Osaka Hai.
 His other foals have included Songline and Deep Bond.
 Akai Ito's dam Wadjet showed modest racing ability, winning two minor races from twenty-one starts.
 She was a female-line descendant of the Kentucky-bred broodmare New Year's Eve, a half-sister to Tom Fool.

 Racing career

 2019: two-year-old season

 Akai Ito began her track career by finishing fourth in a contest for previously unraced juveniles over 1400 metres on firm ground at Hanshin Racecourse on 7 September.
-Three weeks later at the same track the filly was ridden by Yuichi Fukunaga when she started at odds of 2.8/1 for a maiden race over 2000 metres and recorded her first success as she took the lead in the straight and won by one and a quarter lengths from the colt Panthalassa (later to win the Dubai Turf).
+Three weeks later at the same track the filly was ridden by Yuichi Fukunaga when she started at odds of 2.8/1 for a maiden race over 2000 metres and recorded her first success as she took the lead in the straight and won by one and a quarter lengths from the colt Panthalassa (later to win the Dubai Turf and Saudi Cup).
 In three subsequent races that year she ran second to Ho O Peaceful at Tokyo Racecourse on 3 November, came home eighth behind Hygge in the Erica Sho at Hanshin on 7 December and finished fifth to Christie in a minor race at the same track three weeks later.